Top

 In 1973 a US Navy plane crashed onto Sólheimasandur beach in South Iceland.
 Luckily the pilot managed to perform an emergency landing on the beach and everyone survived, though it’s hard to believe they did when you take a close look at what’s left!
 The U.S. military salvaged the usable pieces and left the rest on the beach.

-Sólheimasandur is located on Iceland’s Southern coast right off the Ring Road ,between Skógafoss waterfall and the town of Vik.
+Sólheimasandur is located on Iceland’s Southern coast right off the Ring Road, between Skógafoss waterfall and the town of Vik.
 In the past you could drive up to the beach and park next to the plane but the site became very popular after it was featured in movies, commercials and a Justin Bieber’s video so the owners banned access to vehicles to prevent crowds from tearing up the land and parking anywhere.
-The only way to get to the beach is by parking off road and walking a couple of miles each way.
-It’s not a hard walk to do but it is a pretty flat scenery so but as you get closer and get a glimpse of the beach and eventually the plane wreckage you realise it was worth it!
+The only way to get to the beach is by parking off-road and walking a couple of miles each way.
+It’s not a hard walk to do but it is a pretty flat scenery.
+As you get closer and get a glimpse of the beach and eventually the plane wreckage you realise it was worth it!

 Þjófafoss Waterfall